 Quorum: See after membership

 Frequency of Meetings: Five times a year.
-Committee members and the auditors will meet in the absence of University officers prior to each Audit Committee meeting.
+Committee members and the auditors will meet in the absence of University officers prior to each Audit and Risk Committee meeting.
 External auditors or internal auditors may request a meeting if they consider that one is necessary.

 Reporting Line: University Council

 Submission / Availability of Minutes: Minutes are held by the University Secretary and Registrar, and published on the University website.

 The Committee shall consist of five persons, of which at least three shall be members of Council who are neither members of the Finance and General Purposes Committee, nor students or members of staff of the institution, one of whom shall be nominated Chair by Council.

 Member of Council

 Member of Council (Vice-Chair)